dekuNukem/bob_cassette_rewinder/user_manual.md

 Welcome to your very own Bob Rewinder!
 Here's how to renew and refill your Bob Cassette.

+## Discord Chatroom

+Feel free to join our [discord server](https://discord.gg/gyGFqD2vfP) for latest announcements and discussions!
+I'll be around to help any questions you have.

 ## Go Offline!

 First of all, **disconnect your Bob from WiFi**!